Orkhan-1/Kafka-Connect-Demo/README.md

 # [Tech Talk Demo] Kafka Connect

 In today's world where event driven architecture is accommodated by rapidly growing number of companies Kafka has become de-facto standard technology.
 Most of the time problems that are solved using Kafka are the same.
 Create a pipeline that reads and processes data from sources such as DB, HDFS, Google Cloud Storage and writes to targets such as ElasticSearch, Redis, Solr.
 The goal of the talk deep dive into Kafka Connect; the technology that simplifies the process of connecting Kafka with data sources and targets.
-During the talk an overview of Kafka Ecosystem, specific cases when Kafka Connect is the optimal choice and live demo showing Kafka Connect in action will be introduced.
+During the talk an overview of Kafka Ecosystem, specific cases when Kafka Connect is the optimal choice and live demo showing Kafka Connect in action is introduced.

 - [Link to the talk](https://www.youtube.com/watch?v=p-BONLNbDJo&t=349s)